 Richard Raugust becomes MTIP’s first freed client

-Although the prosecution announced plans to appeal the ruling granting the new trial, they withdrew their appeal in August 2016.
+Although the prosecution announced plans to appeal the ruling granting the new trial, they withdrew their notice of appeal in August 2016.
 On September 7, 2016, the prosecution dismissed the charges against Richard, making him MTIP’s first freed client.

 “Richard had always maintained his innocence,” Sarah said.
 “There was never any period where he considered giving in to get a deal. … Innocent clients are always the worst at helping their own case in some ways because they don’t know what’s happened.
 They weren’t there.”

 In May 2019, Richard filed a civil claim against the State seeking $97 million in compensation.
 The State denied the claim a few months later.
 However, in February 2020, Richard filed a federal civil rights lawsuit seeking compensation for his wrongful conviction.
 In December 2022, he settled against Sanders County and a former sheriff’s deputy for $5 million.

 While wrongfully incarcerated, Richard wrote a book of poems called “Fishers of Trout and Men: Protectors of the Realm.”
 Spencer, who obtained the alibi evidence, tragically died at the age of 26 while rock climbing Longs Peak in Rocky Mountain National Park.
-Richard wrote “The Natural,” which is featured in his book, about him.
+Richard wrote “The Natural,” which is featured in his book about Spencer.
 In part, it reads, “We should all be thankful for the presence he bestowed.
 Who would have thought he was not immortal?”

 “I met Spencer in the prison library and saw that for a young man, he was quite mature and energetic with potential,” Richard said.
 “I don’t recall exactly how many times we met at the prison, but it was enough to get to know that when I got out, he’d be on my cool dude list and help me get back to life. … I wrote the poem about him to commemorate his life and work so others that knew him could have a memento to go with their memories of him as well.”